chainstack/docs/docs/ipfs-storage.md

 While IPFS is focused on the efficient distribution of content through content-addressing, Storj provides out-of-the-box redundant storage of files across the global network.
 The two technologies compliment each other—by using IPFS to distribute content and Storj for reliable storage, developers benefit from the strengths of both systems, resulting in a robust, decentralized file storage solution.

-Each file uploaded to the Chainstack storage implementation is automatically [pinned](https://docs.ipfs.tech/concepts/glossary/#pinning) so that the file is available until you delete it.
+Each file uploaded to the IPFS Storage implementation is automatically [pinned](https://docs.ipfs.tech/concepts/glossary/#pinning) so that the file is available until you delete it.

 ## Set up a bucket